SarahMcN25/data-representation-project/README.md

 ### Requirements text file

-`requirements.txt` contains a list of all the python packages requried to import in order to run the progam.
+`requirements.txt` contains a list of all the packages requried to successfully run my flask server and it's RESTful API.

 ### Running a python file